zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/17-sinhala-google.md

 [APZ 79.2] (# apz79.2) # apz79.2 .ref .apz} "Greetings to the Blessed Ones
 Come "means to invite the Blessed Buddha to ask for a proper inquiry Let's go.
 We arrived.
 Arrived.
 That is.
-“Keep your word Hear "is your word Sermon, Listen to the conclave, Learn, hold That is why the Brahmin also said,
+"Keep your word Hear "is your word Sermon, Listen to the conclave, Learn, hold That is why the Brahmin also said,